jona712/GeneratorQR-Desktop/README.md

 ## Description

 This application serves as a tool to generate QR codes from text inputs.
 It offers a straightforward interface where users can input any text string, and the application will produce a QR code image representing that text.

+## Languages and Tools

+- C# - The primary language used for development.
+- Visual Studio - Integrated development environment (IDE) for coding, debugging, and building the application.